-Then: Participant of Women Can Do 2004 tries using a chainsaw with the help of a female employer.
+Then: Participants of Women Can Do 2004 try using a chainsaw with the help of a female employer.
 The first Women Can Do career exploration conference was held in 1999 with high school girls from across the state gathering to explore careers in STEM and the trades.

 Now: Women Can Do 2019 participants enjoy using a drill with help from a current female in a trades profession.
 Women Can Do has become VWW’s signature annual conference, offering female and gender-expansive students the opportunity to explore careers through hands-on experiences and networking with local employers.
 We are hosting our 23rd year of Women Can Do on October 6, 2022.